The Importance of Bible Prophecy

 Although prophecy constitutes almost one-third of the Bible, its importance is constantly downplayed by those who dismiss it as having no practical significance or by those who object to it on the grounds that it is a “fad” that takes people’s eyes off Jesus.

-Revelation 19:10 says that "the testimony of Jesus is the spirit of prophecy."
-Thus, if prophecy is properly taught, there is no reason for it to divert anyone's attention away from Jesus.
+Such cavalier dismissals of Bible prophecy fly in the face of scriptures like Revelation 19:10 which says that “the testimony of Jesus is the spirit of prophecy.”
+Thus, if prophecy is properly taught, there is no reason for it to divert anyone’s attention away from Jesus.
 In fact, it should serve to emphasize the centrality of Jesus.

 Is prophecy practical?
-Consider that all the New Testament writers testify to the fact that the study of prophecy will motivate holy living.
+Consider that all the New Testament writers testify to the fact that living with the anticipation of the Lord’s return will motivate holy living.
 What could be more practical than that?
+Here are some examples:

 Prophecy does not have to be either faddish, other-worldly, or impractical if taught properly.
 Nor does it have to be a playground for fanatics.
 It can and should be green pastures for disciples.